Maintaining the Personnel Security Clearance record in JPAS is the responsibility of the industrial contractor.

-The Personnel Security Management Office for Industry (PSMO-I) is overhauling the RRU process and is now only accepting RRU submissions via JPAS under the following three classifications:
+The Vetting Risk Operations Center (VROC) is overhauling the RRU process and is now accepting RRU submissions via JPAS under the following three classifications:

 All other personnel security related questions and concerns should be directed to the DSS Knowledge Center at (888) 282-7682.

 The DSS Knowledge Center assists customers with usage of DSS-managed industrial/personnel security-related systems/applications Industrial Security Facilities Database (ISFD), National Industrial Security Program (NISP) Central Access Information Security System (NCAISS), Office of Designated Approving Authority (ODAA) Business Management System (OBMS), (system access inquiries only) and Security Training, Education and Professionalization Portal (STEPP).
 The Knowledge Center also provides Electronic Questionnaires for Investigations Processing (e-QIP) user support (for Industry e-QIP initiated via Vetting Risk Operations Center (VROC) and responds to inquiries regarding personnel or facility security clearances.

 The Knowledge Center is closed on weekends and all federal holidays.

 When calling (888) 282-7682, customers will hear the following menu options:

 Quantico, Virginia 22134

 Defense Manpower Data Center’s (DMDC) Contact Center

 Customer Service Hours: 6:00 am – 8:00 pm ET, Monday - Friday (excluding federal holidays)

 DSN Telephone: (312) 983-9580